 Center for Student Involvement

-Block Party: On Saturday, August 25th, returning student leaders are encouraged to create a table at the Block Party.
-This year we will having the Block Party in the Olin Building Plaza.
+Block Party: On Saturday, August 24th, returning student leaders are encouraged to create a table at the Block Party.
+This year we will have the Block Party again in front of Powell.
 This is a great way to recruit new members as our new students are eager to make connections with existing clubs.
-Contact Jessica Seyfried or SOMA to reserve your table.
+Student Senate to reserve your table at email@example.com.

 Orientation: If you are interested in seeing all the exciting things going on during orientation check out the website.

 SAB TO SPLIT-UP LARGE ACT BUDGET / HOST OUTDOOR SHOW